tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > *Art demonstrates that life, through equivalence of its opposed aspects - despite their different nature - can approach real equilibrium.*
 (p.
 254)

+**Team Building**
+For equilibrium to prevail, it is essential that these relationships be mutually beneficial.
 I can see how the internet allows for each of us to specialize and find our brand - allowing each of us to live "in *independent existence consistent with his own character.*"
+Certainly the trend toward freelancing and the gig economy supports a trend toward mutual relationships.
+Unlike the full-time marketplace, temporary work supports quickly moving on from abusive managers without any risk of the stigma that can come from being a "job hopper."
-The global marketplace gives people and companies alike the opportunity to specialize in a niche, and thus do the type of work that they enjoy the most, or are the best at, etc.
+Additionally, the global marketplace gives people and companies alike the opportunity to specialize in a niche, and thus do the type of work that they enjoy the most, or are the best at, or that pays the most, etc.
-For equilibrium to prevail, it is essential that these relationships be mutually beneficial.

 > Art demonstrates that the true realization of real life requires *individual liberty.*
 > The new life will attain this liberty materially and spiritually.
 > Although joined to others by mutual equivalent relationships, the individual will be no less free,